 Source: 2016 (or latest year available) IPEDS

-- The nearest community college to Miller-Motte Technical College-Chattanooga is Virginia College-School of Business and Health-Chattanooga (3.3 miles away).
+- The nearest community college to Miller-Motte Technical College-Chattanooga is Chattanooga State Community College (5.7 miles away).

 - College Location Mi.
 Students